anubh-v/v3ctor/README.md

     As a student, I should have a button to let the 3d grid rotate about its own axis automatically. (done) As a student, I should see the coordinates of vectors  / spans when I hover the mouse over them.
-    Features should be intuitive for users, using tooltips to provide guidance. (done, pending feedback) Preserve session state - preserve a user's work when he / she refreshes or revists the page.
+    Features should be intuitive for users, using tooltips to provide guidance. (done, pending feedback) Preserve session state - preserve a user's work when he / she refreshes or revists the page. (incomplete)

 Vectors

-    As a student, I should be able to input a specific vector and view its geometric representation. (done) As a student, I should be able to specify a linear combination of some vectors of my choice, and watch an animation constructing the resultant vector. (done, bug to be fixed)
+    As a student, I should be able to input a specific vector and view its geometric representation. (done) As a student, I should be able to specify a linear combination of some vectors of my choice, and watch an animation constructing the resultant vector. (done)
     As a student, I should be able to hide / unhide vectors / spans on the grid using checkboxes (done)

 Spans

     As a student, I should be able to specify a set of vectors and see a visual representation of the span of this set of vectors (either a line, plane or the whole space). (done)
-    I should be able to watch a simple animation of the span being constructed.
-    [Continuing from above] Next, I should be able to pick out a particular vector within the span and find out how this vector can be expressed in terms of the vectors I originally specified.
-If the vectors specified are LI, it should alert the user that the inputs are invalid.
+    I should be able to watch a simple animation of the span being constructed. (feature dropped) [Continuing from above] Next, I should be able to pick out a particular vector within the span and find out how this vector can be expressed in terms of the vectors I originally specified.
+If the vectors specified are LI, it should alert the user that the inputs are invalid. (feature dropped)
     As a student, I should see the equations of lines and planes that are drawn for me. (done)

 Matrices